Cusped spaces for hierarchically hyperbolic groups, and applications to Dehn filling quotients: Introduction

 \subsection{Outline and strategies}

 In \Cref{sec:background} we recall necessary background, in particular about the combinatorial approach to hierarchical hyperbolicity from \cite{BHMS}.
-Very roughly, one can extract a HHS structure from hyperbolic simplicial complexes where all links are also hyperbolic.
-Inspired by \cite{converse}, we consider simplicial complexes obtained via the following ``blowup" procedure: starting from a ``supporting" simplicial complex $\ov X$, every vertex $v\in \ov X^{(0)}$ is then replaced by the cone over a certain graph $L_v$, thus ensuring that $L_v$ appears as a link in the blown-up graph.
+Very roughly, one can extract a hierarchical structure from hyperbolic simplicial complexes where all links are also hyperbolic.
+Inspired by \cite{converse}, we consider simplicial complexes obtained via the following ``blowup" procedure: starting from a ``supporting" simplicial complex $\ov X$, every vertex $v\in \ov X^{(0)}$ is replaced by the cone over a certain graph $L_v$, thus ensuring that $L_v$ appears as a link in the blown-up graph.
 This is a fairly broad setting, as a lot of naturally occurring HHSs admit a combinatorial structure of this type by results from \cite{converse}.
+The associated hierarchically hyperbolic space (HHS) is then a graph whose vertices are maximal simplices of the blown-up graph.
+For mapping class groups, the supporting complex is the curve complex and the $L_v$'s are annular curve graphs, so that maximal simplices of the blown-up complex correspond to markings.

 In \Cref{sec:squid} we describe the (relative) combinatorial HHSs that we will consider, which we call (relative) \squid{} HHS and as mentioned above are blow-ups.
 See Figure \ref{fig:HHS_plus_adjectives} to visualise where this notion fits among other version of hierarchical hyperbolicity. \Cref{sec:squid} also contains the construction of cusped spaces, which is done by replacing each $L_v$ with the combinatorial horoball over it. \Cref{thm:teich_is_hhs} summarises the main properties of this construction, and in particular proves the first two items of \Cref{thmintro:first}.
 It is possible to extend the construction beyond (relative) \squid{} HHGs, but this requires different techniques and will be done in \cite{HPZ_in_progress}.